-The 2022 Multidisciplinary Head and Neck Cancers Symposium will take place February 24-26 in Phoenix, Arizona.
-This two-and-a-half-day meeting for the entire head and neck cancer community provides the most up-to-date information on multidisciplinary therapies, clinical research, treatment strategies, supportive care, scientific breakthroughs and toxicity mitigation.
+The 2022 Multidisciplinary Head and Neck Cancers Symposium took place February 24-26 in Phoenix, Arizona.
+This two-and-a-half-day meeting for the head and neck cancer community provided the most up-to-date information on multidisciplinary therapies, clinical research, treatment strategies, supportive care and scientific breakthroughs.

 For More Information

-For media-related questions and interview requests, email ASTRO’s media relations team or call us at 703-286-1600.
+For media-related questions and interview requests, email ASTRO’s media relations team.

-For the latest updates, follow ASTRO on social media.
+For the latest updates, follow the meeting hashtag, #HNCS22, and follow ASTRO on social media.

 For general information about radiation therapy, visit RTAnswers.org.